 - Under 5 cm in diameter, go ahead.

 - Between 5 and 10 cm diameter, think twice.

 - Anything greater than 10 cm, you have good reason to consider an arborist.

 Tree trimming is an important part of keeping a house looking neat and tidy.
-For all of your insurance coverage needs, contact the insurance experts at Scavone Insurance Center in White Plains, New York.
+For all of your insurance coverage needs, contact the insurance experts at Scavone Insurance Agency Center LLC in White Plains, New York.
 We will work with you to makes sure you have the coverage you need to protect you from any disasters this season.